 See Part II of this guide for more information about CEs.

-Because there is no direct involvement of medical professionals in the disability decisions made by administrative law judges in ODAR, administrative law judges sometimes request expert testimony on complex medical issues.
+Administrative law judges may request medical expert testimony on complex medical issues.
 Each hearing office maintains a roster of medical experts who are called to testify as expert witnesses at hearings or respond to written interrogatories.
 The experts are paid a fee for their services.

 Confidentiality of Records